ConnerTenn/SDFcad/README.md

 }
 ```

-Operations also inherit from the _SDF class and are likewise stored in the SDF containers.
-This enables a simple interface where operations can be intuitively used and chained together following the regular order of operations.
-The difference is that Operations often store one or more other SDF container within it.
+Operations like union and translate also inherit from the _SDF class, and are likewise stored in the SDF containers.
+This allows for a simple interface where operations can be intuitively used and chained together with the regular order of operations.
+The difference is that operation objects often store one or more other SDF container within it.
 This allows them to apply the appropriate transformations/calculations to each object when being evaluated.

 <br>